 Indictment Embezzlement: This is an official form from the North Carolina Administration of the Courts (AOC), which complies with all applicable laws and statutes.
 USLF amends and updates the forms as is required by North Carolina statutes and law.

-Right after downloading, you may fill out the North Carolina Indictment Embezzlement by hand or by using an editing software program.
+Choose to receive the document in PDF or DOCX format.
+Click Download and locate your form in the My documents section.
+You can save the template to your device or print it out.
+After downloading, you may complete the North Carolina Indictment Embezzlement by hand or using editing software.
 Print it out and reuse the template multiple times.
-Do more for less with US Legal Forms!
+Achieve more for less with US Legal Forms!

 1Call 911.2Call the non-emergency number for your local law enforcement agency.3Go directly to a local law enforcement office.4Go directly to the local magistrate's office.